 Indeed, one of Cam’s prized possessions to this day is a signed copy of Scott’s seminal book Winning, in which his dad’s name is printed as one of the key acknowledgements – he helped Scott with the Victorian content for the book.

 After school, Cam could begin the punting journey full-time, and he found a job in Darwin under legendary bookmaker Mark Read.
-He did the form and traded his bread and butter, Victorian racing, but was also introduced to South Australian and Western Australian racing.
+He did the form and traded his bread and butter, Victorian racing.
+But he was also introduced to South Australian and Western Australian racing.
 The latter would become a long-term staple of his punting diet.

 Following his time with Read, Cam got to work doing his own thing.
-Starting in 2002, he set about building his proprietary ratings database to keep him ahead of the market… and sixteen years later, he’s still here.
+Starting in 2002, he set about building his proprietary ratings database to keep him ahead of the market… and nearly twenty years later, he’s still here.

 With his Key Bets package, Cam now supplies subscribers with the same ratings-derived bets he places himself.
 A little like the old man many years ago, though the technology has certainly changed!